saskiabt/typescript-shopping-cart/README.md

-NodeJS Backend with GraphQL Server making queries to a MongoDB database.
-React app with Apollo on the frontend.
+E-commerce site of shoes from the Met Museum fashion collection. full-stack site with Typescript.
+NodeJS, GraphQL and Express Backend, makes queries to MongoDB database with mongoose.
+Frontend in React with Apollo and Redux.